What to Look for in a Ductile Iron Foundry

 Even if the previous steps have proceeded without a hitch, castings don't break out of their molds in pristine condition.
 You probably don't roll out of bed and leave the house immediately after waking up — likewise, ductile iron foundries put their castings through a beauty regimen in the cleaning room.

 Cleaning involves mechanical and manual grinding, trimming, and sanding away excess metal to smooth rough edges.
-Surface imperfections will exist in the form of leftover sprue, gates, risers, and runners (the in-between, structural parts of the mold that facilitate flow); raised "burrs" resulting from slight shifts of molten metal within the mold; and "flashing" — a skin-like layer of excess metal that is caused by miniature leaks where the mold meets ejector pins or the parting line.
+Surface imperfections will exist in the form of leftover sprue, gates, risers, and runners (the in-between, structural parts of the mold that facilitate flow).
+Raised "burrs" can also result from slight shifts of molten metal within the mold, as well as "flashing" — a skin-like layer of excess metal that is caused by miniature leaks where the mold meets ejector pins or the parting line.

-A number of tools can be employed in cleaning, including shot blasters, air-blast machines, tumbler drums, pneumatic hammers and drills (sand core removal), pressure washers and hydroblast systems, oxy-acetylene torches, chipping hammers and sledges, or saws.
+Several tools can be employed in cleaning, including shot blasters, air-blast machines, tumbler drums, pneumatic hammers and drills (sand core removal), pressure washers and hydroblast systems, oxy-acetylene torches, chipping hammers, sleds, or saws.

 Urick Foundry takes great care to carefully remove excess material to meet the dimensional requirements outlined in your engineering blueprints.